 Thank you for being there for me

-I wanted to send a short note to thank you for hosting the BCA meeting today.
+I wanted to send a short note to thank you for hosting the Breast Cancer Action meeting today.
 I feel so much better having others to talk to who are going through or have been through breast cancer.
 I have so many more questions to ask the group and hopefully I can share some of my experience as well.
 I look forward to the next meeting!

 – Group Peer Support Participant